LeonardoDPantoja/Final_Project/data/README.md

-# Documents
+# Data

--Link noticias.txt file is showing the 10 links use for web scrapping

--Coppel7.png is the image use for mask for wordcloud excersice
+Folder to upload the raw data that is process in the project